 “How little a while are you talking about?”
 Rufus asked.
 “And why?
 We found what he was after.”

-“Well, we know you think you found it,” Callum said.
+“Well, we know you think you found it,” Gabriel said.
 “But can you really be certain?
 One of his other teams found something really promising in the Godspear Islands, so he’s heading there to check it out.
 So… two months?”